Ida Wolden Bache

-Ida Wolden Bache (born 26 February 1973) is a Norwegian economist who has been serving as the governor of Norges Bank, the Norwegian central bank, since 2022.
-She is also the first woman to hold that position.
+Ida Wolden Bache (born 26 February 1973) is a Norwegian economist who has served as the governor of Norges Bank, the Norwegian central bank, since 2022.
+She is the first woman to hold the position.

 Education

 Born in Bærum, Bache graduated from Valler Upper Secondary School in 1992, before enrolling into the London School of Economics, where she graduated with a Master of Science degree in 1999.
 She subsequently went on to complete a PhD at the University of Oslo in 2007.

 During her studies, she was a research assistant at the Department of Economics at UiO from 1996 to 1998 and a research assistant at Norges Bank from 1998 to 2000.
 She was employed as a consultant, adviser and senior adviser at Norges Bank from 2000 to 2009 and held a post-employment position as an associate professor in economics at BI Norwegian Business School from 2008 to 2010.